In a separate post, we have written a comprehensive overview of WordPress Themes.

 - WordPress themes free

-- best free WordPress themes for musicians (enter whatever your business, area of interest or blog is about)
+- best responsive WordPress themes for churches (enter whatever your business, area of interest or blog is about)

-Chances are that you are going to get an overwhelming amount of junk to sort through in the search results.
+Chances are that you are going to get an overwhelming amount of disorganized information to sort through in your search listings.

 So, to help you save time and make things easier, we’ll just cut through the clutter and make the process of finding great WordPress themes really simple.